 Federal Charges vs State Charges: What’s the Difference?

-Federal charges are charges for crimes that are have broken a law on the federal level.
-In other words, there are certain laws the United States Congress has defined that help keeps US citizens safe.
-There are some crimes that must be prosecuted in the Federal District Court because it is automatically in their jurisdiction.
+Federal charges means you have broken a law on the federal level.
+In other words, there are certain laws the U.S. Congress has defined that help keeps citizens safe.
+There are some crimes that must be prosecuted in the Federal District Court because it is in their jurisdiction.

 Other crimes are offenses under both federal and state law, so it’s up to the state to decide whether or not they wish to pursue prosecution in the Federal District Court or the State Court.